UHDanke/gd_docs/suggestions/suggestions.md

 ## "Dynamic Reordering" Extra Object Option for triggers

-With this option, if the trigger is moved by a move trigger and spawned, the game would use the trigger's current position instead of its load position.
+With this option, if the trigger is moved by a move trigger and spawned, the game will use the trigger's current position instead of its load position.

 # Area Triggers